EmmaRamirez/emmaramirez.me/src/articles/2024/personal-branding.md

 ---
-title: "Personal Branding Without Cringe"
+title: 'Personal Branding Without Cringe'
 date: 2024-05-24
 tags: [career, writing]
-description: "How to show your work online without feeling like a billboard."
+description: 'How to show your work online without feeling like a billboard.'
 ---

 How to show your work online without feeling like a billboard.